nxp-imx/meta-nxp-connectivity/README.md

 Then, Yocto build environment must be setup.

 The Yocto source code is maintained with a manifest file, used by repo tool to download the corresponding source code.
 This document is tested with the i.MX Yocto 6.1.36-2.1.0 release.
-The hardware tested are: i.MX 8M Mini EVK, i.MX6ULL EVK and i.MX93 EVK.
+The hardware tested are: i.MX 8M Mini EVK, i.MX6ULL EVK, i.MX93 EVK and i.MX8ULP EVK.
 Run the commands below to download this release:

     $ mkdir ~/bin